On CW-complexes over groups with periodic cohomology: Cancellation over groups with periodic cohomology

-First note that Theorem \ref{thm:jacobinski} implies that, if $G$ satisfies the Eichler condition, then $\Z G$ has SFC.
-In the case where $G$ does not satisfy the Eichler condition, we have the following theorem of the author \cite[Theorem B]{Ni18}:
+We will begin by proving \cref{thm:main4}.
+Firstly note that, if $G$ satisfies the Eichler condition, then \cref{thm:jacobinski} implies that $\Z G$ has SFC.
+In the case where $G$ does not satisfy the Eichler condition, we have the following result of the author:

-\begin{thm} Suppose $G$ has a binary polyhedral quotient $H$ such that $m_{\H}(G)=m_{\H}(H)$.
-Then $\Z G$ has SFC if and only if $\Z H$ has SFC. \end{thm}
+\begin{thm}[\text{\cite[Theorem B]{Ni21}}] Suppose $G$ has a binary polyhedral quotient $H$ such that $m_{\H}(G)=m_{\H}(H)$.
+Then $\Z G$ has {\normalfont SFC} if and only if $\Z H$ has {\normalfont SFC}. \end{thm}

-This can be proven as an application of \cite[Theorem A]{Ni18}, which is the weaker version of Theorem \ref{thm:main2} in the case where $P$ is free.
-The case of binary polyhedral groups was dealt with by Swan \cite[Theorem I]{Sw83}:
+This is a consequence of \cite[Theorem A]{Ni21}, which itself can be obtained by specialising \cref{thm:main2} to $\bar{P}=\Z G$ and combining with the following two results.